viviancan/viviancan/README.md

 #### I'm a developer, educator, instructional designer, clay crafter, and xr enthusiast.
 The nonprofit I work for empowers girls and families around the world to become leaders, creators, and problem-solvers.

-- 🔭  I’m currently enrolled in a 10 week XR course through [Circuit Stream](https://circuitstream.com/).
-I am learning about XR development and building my own projects with Unity and C#.
+- 🔭  I just completed a 10 week XR course through [Circuit Stream](https://circuitstream.com/).
+I am learned about XR development and how to develop XR experiences using Unity and C#.
 You can check out my first project [here](https://viviancan.dev/rollaball)
-- 💻  I most recently helped facilitate the [Jupiter](https://codeup.com/jupiter/) capstone process
+- 💻  Before transitioning from my role as a Web Development Instructor (April 2021), I helped facilitate the [Jupiter](https://codeup.com/jupiter/) capstone process
 - 📫  You can reach me by email or [twitter](https://www.twitter.com/viviancandev)
 - 😄  My pronouns are she, her, hers

 <!--
 **viviancan/viviancan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.